An old approach to the giant component problem: Abstract

 \section{Abstract}

-In 1998, Molloy and Reed showed that, under suitable conditions, if a sequence $\ds_n$ of degree sequences converges to a probability distribution $D$, then the size of the largest component in the $n$-vertex random graph associated to $\ds_n$ is asymptotically $\rho(D)n$, where $\rho(D)$ is a constant defined by the solution to certain equations that can be interpreted as the survival probability of a branching process associated to $D$.
+In 1998, Molloy and Reed showed that, under suitable conditions, if a sequence $\ds_n$ of degree sequences converges to a probability distribution $D$, then the proportion of vertices in the largest component of the random graph associated to $\ds_n$ is asymptotically $\rho(D)$, where $\rho(D)$ is a constant defined by the solution to certain equations that can be interpreted as the survival probability of a branching process associated to $D$.
 There have been a number of papers strengthening this result in various ways; here we prove a strong form of the result (with exponential bounds on the probability of large deviations) under minimal conditions.